Wonderland Trail

-The route
+Route

 The trail is entirely within the national park and passes through major life zones of the park, from lowland forests to subalpine meadows of wildflowers.
 As the trail circles the mountain, hikers see different faces of Mount Rainier, carved by 25 named glaciers.

 The trail is considered strenuous as it is almost always climbing or descending the ridges around the mountain.
 The highest point is 6,750 ft at Panhandle Gap.

 There are many river crossings on the trail including two suspension bridges.
 Many of the rivers are crossed on primitive log bridges which can wash away during heavy rain or when there is a lot of snow melt in the rivers.
 Most of the bridges washed away during a major storm in November 2006, so the trail was impassable (and closed) to hikers through most of 2007.

 The main hiking season is late summer, which is often dry and sunny.
 However, Mount Rainier's high elevation and proximity to the Pacific Ocean can also bring moisture as rain or snow to the trail.
 In many years, the Wonderland Trail is still mostly snow-covered during June and early July.

 The traditional route between Mowich Lake and the Carbon River is via Ipsut Pass and Ipsut Creek.
 Many people take an alternative route across Spray Park and Seattle Park, a higher elevation route that often lies under snow until late August.

 Complete trail descriptions may be found in a variety of trailbooks.